I want to start off by being sure you see this link to download my free Passover stuff:

 The Food!

 Now, let’s talk about the menu.
-Some people believe you must eat lamb.
-I don’t think it’s required because there’s no temple to sacrifice it at.
-Which is a good reminder that we are just sort of observing and practicing the Passover and can’t quite do it perfectly.
-Especially since we aren’t even going to Jerusalem!
+Some people believe you must eat lamb and some think you are not permitted to eat lamb.
+I don’t think it’s required because there’s no temple to sacrifice it at, which is a good reminder that we are just sort of observing and practicing the Passover and can’t quite do it perfectly, especially since we aren’t even going to Jerusalem!
 I do hope I can do the Feasts in Jerusalem soon!
-Anyway, I digress again!
-Back to food… I think the only requirements for your menu are that your food is Biblicaly clean (Leviticus 11) and that it not have leaven/yeast in it.
-Beyond that, you have loads of options.
-I’m not very good in the kitchen so I’m not going to spend much time talking about food here because many other bloggers are much better cooks than me!
-But I do have some tips.

 Decorate!